Sony A7 II vs Nikon D5600

-The Sony Alpha A7 II and the Nikon D5600 are two digital cameras that were announced, respectively, in November 2014 and November 2016.
+The Sony Alpha A7 II and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in November 2014 and November 2016.
 The A7 II is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 The cameras are based on a full frame (A7 II) and an APS-C (D5600) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Nikon D5600

 An illustration of the physical size and weight of the Sony A7 II and the Nikon D5600 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents the basis or 100 percent across all the size and weight measures).